atharv666/Wallpaper-App/README.md

 ## Features

-Here's what the Wallpaper App offers
+Here's what the Wallpaper App offers:

 ✅ Custom App Icon & Flutter Native Splash Screen for a polished app launch<br>
 ✅ Fetching high-quality wallpapers dynamically using the Pexels API<br>